ElusiveMind/probo-docker/README.md

 **GITLAB_CLIENT_SECRET**
 _Default: null_
-The GitLab client secret key configured in your GitLab application.
+The GitLab client secret configured in your GitLab application.

-**GITHUB_API_TOKEN**
-_Default: personal token here_
-The GitHub API token configured in your GitHub account.

-**GITHUB_WEBHOOK_PATH**
+**GITLAB_WEBHOOK_URL**
-_Default: /github-webhook_
+_Default: /gitlab-webhook_
-The endpoint of the GitHub webhook.
-This is used in the path configured in your webhook on GitHub.
+The endpoint of the GitLab webhook.
+This is used in the path configured in your webhook on GitLab.

 **GITHUB_WEBHOOK_SECRET**
-_Default: CHANGE-ME_
+_Default: null_
 This value should be modified to a secure string as well.
 This is a random token containing a string value that you select and will need to be used when you configure your webhook in GitHub.

 **LOOM_SERVER_TOKEN**